Azure/PSRule.Rules.Azure/docs/en/rules/Azure.SQL.FirewallIPRange.md

 ## SYNOPSIS

-Determine if there is an excessive number of permitted IP addresses.
+Determine if there is an excessive number of permitted IP addresses set in the allowed IP list (CIDR range).

 ## DESCRIPTION

 Typically the number of IP address rules permitted through the firewall is minimal, with management connectivity from on-premises and cloud application connectivity the most common.
+This rule checks the IP addresses IP list (CIDR range of each IP provided) set in the SQL allowed address isn't excess.

 ## RECOMMENDATION

-SQL Server has greater then ten (10) public IP addresses that are permitted network access.
+Reduce the size of the IP ranges set in the each allowed IP rule to less than (10) per entry (less than a /27).

-Some rules may not be needed or can be reduced.
+## Example

 ## LINKS